TES-aro/Make-it-green/README.md

-you can edit the cronjob either manually trough `crontab -e` or by editing the cronjob_update.sh file and running it again. the file does not remove the previous cronjob!
+you can edit the cronjob either manually trough `crontab -e` or by editing the cronjob_update.sh file and running it again. the file removes all cronjobs that deal with `fluff-update.sh`